fotaklas/fotaklas/README.md

 - **Unity Games**: I developed a few games using Unity to explore game mechanics and interactive design.

-- **Product Image Downloader**: I built a tool that retrieves product images from an Excel database using unique product codes, optimizing workflow for e-commerce management.

 - **WordPress Websites**: I developed multiple dynamic WordPress websites for clients, focusing on performance optimization and SEO.
 ---

 ### 🛠 Languages and Tools: